One Piece Film: Z: Plot

-While having a cherry blossom party, the Straw Hat Pirates discover an unconscious Zephyr floating on the sea.
-Luffy uses his gum-gum devil fruit ability to reel him in, but when grabbing Zephyr’s prosthetic arm (the battle smasher) Luffy loses all his strength.
-The Straw hats soon learn that Zephyr’s arm is made with sea prism stones.
-As Chopper begins to attend to Zephyr’s wounds, Nami begins to worry, not just because of the prosthetic arm, but also because of Zephyr’s muscular form and his many battle scars, but Luffy reassures Nami that if Zephyr is a threat he will deal with him.
-When Zephyr comes too, everything is fine at first as Luffy and Zephyr begin socializing, but when Zephyr learns that Monkey D. Luffy is a pirate, he fights Luffy, Roronoa Zoro and Sanji.
+The Straw Hat Pirates eventually discover an unconscious Zephyr floating on the sea.
+Monkey D. Luffy reels him in, but when grabbing Zephyr's prosthetic arm (a weapon made with sea prism stone known as the battle smasher), Luffy loses all his strength.
+Tony Tony Chopper attends to Zephyr's wounds.
+Zephyr comes too and, after learning that he is the presence of pirates, fights Luffy, Roronoa Zoro and Sanji.

-Having discovered Zephyr's location with a Vivre Card, Ain and Binz join the ex-Admiral to fight them.
-Ain uses her Devil Fruit powers to de-age Nami, Tony Tony Chopper, Brook and Nico Robin, while Binz uses his Devil Fruit powers to trap Franky, Usopp and Brook with vines.
+Having discovered Zephyr's location with a Vivre Card, his henchmen Ain (アイン) and Binz (ビンズ, Binzu) join him in the fight.
+Ain uses her powers to de-age Nami, Chopper, Brook and Nico Robin, while Binz uses his powers to trap Franky, Usopp and Brook with vines.

-Luffy goes one on one against Zephyr, but is overpowered and defeated when Zephyr grabs Luffy with his Battle Smasher arm.
-Realizing that Luffy is the grandson of Monkey D. Garp, Zephyr attempts to kill them, but the Straw Hats are forced to flee.
+Luffy is defeated by Zephyr and the Battle Smasher.
+Realizing that Luffy is the grandson of Monkey D. Garp, Zephyr attempts to kill them, so the Straw Hats are forced to flee.
 At Marine Headquarters, the navy discovers Zephyr's whereabouts and decides to recover the Dyna Stones.
 Landing on Dock Island, Franky repairs the Thousand Sunny, which has been damaged by Zephyr.